jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 We need to check whether it exists or not, if yes, we need to iterate that.
 Fortunately `Set` has provided us a built-in function to do iteration.
 Inside that iteration block, we just simply call the `effect` function.

-### Complete Code
+### Complete Reactivity Code

-Let's wrap things together, here's our complete code for simplified implementation of Vue 3 reactivity system.
+Let's glue all the things together, here's our complete code for simplified implementation of Vue 3 reactivity system.
 We can run the following code through browser console directly.
+We can also try it directly in [Simplified Vue 3 Reactivity System Demo](https://replit.com/@jefrydco/Simplified-Vue-3-Reactivity-System-Demo).

 ```typescript{}[]
 const targetMap = new WeakMap()